Parallel Spooky Pebbling Makes Regev Factoring More Practical: Introduction

 However, a closer look reveals a still unsatisfactory picture: despite its asymptotic (in fact, polynomial) improvement over Shor's circuit, even the space-efficient variant of Regev's circuit~\cite{Regev23} by~\cite{rv24} is \emph{concretely much less efficient} (when $n = 2048$, say) than state-of-the-art implementations of Shor's algorithm.
 At a high level, the reason for this is the reversible Fibonacci exponentiation technique proposed by Kaliski~\cite{kal17} and leveraged by~\cite{rv24}; each step involves several multiplications of $n$-bit integers, and moreover requires significant space because it involves storing intermediate values \emph{as well as their inverses} modulo $N$.
 Ragavan~\cite{cryptoeprint:2024/636} proposed constant-factor improvements to the circuit by~\cite{rv24} that somewhat mitigate this gap, but the concrete efficiency remains unsatisfactory and this appears to be inherent to Fibonacci-based reversible multiplication techniques.
 This gap in concrete efficiency was demonstrated in a meticulous study by Eker{\aa} and G{\"a}rtner~\cite{ekeragartnercomparison}.
 The central motivating question underlying this application of our work is thus the following: \begin{quote}

 \end{quote} We revisit the original repeated squaring proposal by Regev and propose to conserve space and depth using our parallel spooky pebbling techniques.
 We additionally propose several concretely important optimizations to further cut down the costs of Regev's factoring algorithm, which we sketch in Section~\ref{sec:techoverview}.
 We also implement our proposed circuits for Regev factoring in detail; in particular we report the depth of the quantum circuits (in terms of multiplication operations mod $N$, following the previous resource estimation work by~\cite{ekeragartnercomparison}).
 We achieve the following guarantees: \begin{itemize} \item Asymptotically, it matches the depth of~\cite{Regev23,rv24,cryptoeprint:2024/636} and is only a $O(\log n)$ factor worse in the gate and qubit counts, while enjoying much better prefactors.
-We state this formally in Theorem~\ref{thm:asymptoticwithoptimalpeb}. \item Concretely, for $n = 2048$, we can achieve a mod $N$ multiplication depth per run of 157, which outperforms the 230 reported by~\cite{ekeragartnercomparison} for Shor and is significantly better than the 580 used by Fibonacci-based implementations of Regev~\cite{rv24,cryptoeprint:2024/636}.
+We state this formally in Theorem~\ref{thm:asymptoticwithoptimalpeb}. \item Concretely, for $n = 2048$, we can achieve a mod $N$ multiplication depth per run of 157, which significantly improves upon the 580 used by Fibonacci-based implementations of Regev~\cite{rv24,cryptoeprint:2024/636}.
+This depth also outperforms the 230 reported by~\cite{ekeragartnercomparison} for Shor's algorithm (although Shor uses much less space, see below for more nuanced comparisons).

-For $n = 4096$, we achieve a mod $N$ multiplication depth of 193, which outperforms the 444 reported by~\cite{ekeragartnercomparison} for Shor and once again significantly improves on the 680 used by Fibonacci-based implementations of Regev.
+For $n = 4096$, we achieve a mod $N$ multiplication depth of 193, which once again significantly improves on the 680 used by Fibonacci-based implementations of Regev, and outperforms the 444 reported by~\cite{ekeragartnercomparison} for Shor.